KamyarMoradian/HillClimbing-NQueen/README.md

 # HillClimbing-NQueen
-In this project, we use hill climbing in order to solve N-Queen problem.
+The implementation of Hill Climbing algorithm to solve N-Queen problem.